ROCm/ROCmValidationSuite/docs/ug1main.md

 #### Input EDPp Test - IET module
 The Input EDPp Test runs GEMM workloads to stress the GPU power (that is, TGP).
 This test is used to verify if the GPU is capable of handling max. power stress for a sustained period of time.
 Also checks whether GPU power reaches a set target power.

+#### GPU Power Pulse Test - PULSE module
+The Pulse test drives repeating **high-power** (GEMM compute) and **low-power** (idle, minimum clocks) phases at a configurable rate so that GPU power swings over time.
+That pattern stresses the power supply and voltage regulators with transients rather than a single sustained power level.
+With **parallel: true** on multiple GPUs, the module uses a CPU-side barrier and a GPU-side fine-grained barrier so that devices tend to enter the heavy phase together, increasing aggregate current steps.
+Power and temperature are read through **AMD SMI**.
+GEMM execution uses the same **rvs_blas** stack as GST/IET (**rocBLAS** or **hipBLASLt**).

 #### Memory Test - MEM module
 The Memory module tests the GPU memory for hardware errors and soft errors using HIP.
 It consists of various tests that use algorithms like Walking 1 bit, Moving inversion and Modulo 20.
 The module executes the following memory tests [Algorithm, data pattern]